satm03/BuildSentenceGame/README.md

 - install dependencies
   > npm install

-- Regarding dependencies kindly check if you are using correct version of "react-router-dom":
+- Regarding dependencies kindly check if you are using "react-router-dom" version below:
   >"react-router-dom": "^5.3.0"
 - run an application
   > npm start